Back to Health News & Stories

 For moderate to intense workouts that go beyond 60 minutes, refuel with 30-60 grams of carbs every hour after the first hour.

-And you can’t say it enough—drinking water to stay hydrated is key in EVERY workout, but especially important during long workouts.
+And you can’t say it enough—drinking water to stay hydrated is key in EVERY workout, but doing this is especially important during long workouts.
 If you’re wondering how much water to drink, weigh yourself before and after workouts.
 For every pound you lose right after a workout, drink 16 ounces of water to replace the lost fluids.

 Eating protein and carbs 30-60 minutes after a workout allows your body to use nutrients effectively to build and repair muscle.
 Nutritious post-workout options include: